 When there were unexpected or unintended safety incidents:

-- The practice gave affected people reasonable support, truthful information and a verbal and written apology - They kept records of correspondence.
+- The practice gave affected people reasonable support, truthful information and an apology. - They kept written records of verbal interactions as well as written correspondence.

 There was a clear leadership structure in place and staff felt supported by management.